isaacNingLee/CPDM/README.md

 ## Overview
 ![CPDM overview](./CPDM_overall.png)
-In scenario of <b>Continual Class Incremental Learning (with Repetition) with Generative Replay</b>, our method <b>CPDM</b> uses Diffusion Models and Class Prototypes to generate old task samples.
+In scenario of <b>Continual Class Incremental Learning with Generative Replay</b>, our method <b>CPDM</b> uses Diffusion Models and Class Prototypes to generate old task samples.
 Prototypes learned for each class are effective tools to improve image quality.

 ## Prerequisites
 ```